Designed by Larry Harris, Jr.

 WAR ROOM’S SPECIAL FEATURES

-- Unique Construction Process: Each territory provides its government with certain amounts of Oil, Iron, and Other Strategic Resources (known as “OSR”).
-When new units are constructed (or damaged ones are repaired), they must be paid for with these three resources.
+- Unique Construction Process: Each territory provides its government with certain amounts of Oil, Iron, and Other Strategic Resources (abbreviated as “OSR”).
+When new military, naval or airborne units are constructed (or damaged ones are repaired), they must be paid for with these three resources.
 Any excess resources produced remain available to the owner for future use.
 Paper currency plays no part in purchase of war matériel, and that’s fine with me.
-I’ve been playing games with faux paper currency for decades, and the potential shortages of raw materials helped make players’ transactions in the post-Depression economy feel more authentic.
+I’ve been playing games with faux paper currency for decades, and the potential shortages of raw materials have helped make player transactions in the post-Depression economy feel more authentic.

 - Rail Lines allow land units in friendly territory free movement along unblocked railroads.
-It makes sense, it’s intuitive, and it won’t confuse you!
+It makes sense, it’s intuitive, and it’s not confusing.

-- Pinning: When extricating your units from a “hot spot”, they often can’t escape safely all at once.
+- Pinning: When you try to extricate your units from a “hot spot”, sometimes your units can’t escape safely all at once.
 Leaving your troops behind as you safely escape can be downright traumatic.
-The visceral effect it has is stirring.
+The visceral effect of it is stirring.

-- Force Advantage provides attacking units that brings more types of units into battle with a significant advantage, their opponents does not use the Black and White “wild” results from dice rolled in battle.
+- Force Advantage provides a significant edge to attacking players that bring more different types of units into battle.
+Here it is: defending players do not get to use the Black and White “wild” results from dice rolled in battle.
 This emphasizes the 20th-century concept of “combined arms” — which encouraged the simultaneous deployment of as many different kinds of military units as possible.
 Whatever source of fiction you consume about this era showcases this military doctrine — so playing it out here is a real treat.

 WAR ROOM’S SIMPLICITY